-Zinsser Bulls Eye shellac is one of the best shellacs in the market and is a great option to choose for your woodworking projects.
+Zinsser Bulls Eye shellac is one of the best shellac finishes in the market and is a great option to choose for your woodworking projects – it’s easy to use, dries quickly, and provides a smooth, consistent finish.

 Applying Bulls Eye Shellac

-But to get the most desirable finish, you must be patient and take your time while applying the finish.
+But to get the most desirable finish with Bulls Eye Shellac, you must be patient and take time while applying.

-Typically, there are two methods that you can use to apply shellac, and they are The Brush-On Method & The Rag Method or a Pad Method.
+Typically, there are two methods that you can use, and they are The Brush-On Method & The Rag Method or a Pad Method.

 - Zinsser Bulls Eye Shellac